 Babies develop quickly in their first year of life!
 One of the most impressive examples of this is how much their eating habits change from the day they’re born to their first birthday.
-Depending on how old she is, Baby may already be getting her nutrients from different kinds of food.
+Depending on how old they are, Baby may already be getting their nutrients from different kinds of food.

 When babies are one to three months old, their only source of food should be either breast milk or formula.
 As babies get closer to three months, they start to eat more in one setting and are less frequently hungry.

 At around six months, babies start showing signs of being ready to eat solid food.
 Parents sometimes start with an iron-fortified single-grain cereal mixed with breast milk or formula, and then vegetables, fruit, and maybe pureed meat, beans, or lentils.

 By twelve months, the typical baby can drink cow’s milk from a cup and eat a variety of foods.
 Children can be picky at this age, so it’s important for parents to be flexible and feed them a variety of nutritious foods without forcing anything.

 The human body is an amazing machine, and so when the body produces breast milk, it does so in a way that the milk provides just about everything a growing child would need, and the same is true for formula.
 The composition of breast milk is constantly changing to better adjust to a growing baby’s needs, which is why formula comes in several different stages as well.